 Financial Independence Is The Only Way To Know If You Really Like Working

 You might enjoy the work, sure.
 But if you need the income, it’ll always cloud your view of how much you really enjoy it.
 We’ll tell ourselves we enjoy anything if we have no choice in the matter.
 I don’t doubt that some people really enjoy what they do.
-But if you’re not saving and are telling yourself that it’s because you like working, really think about that some more.
+But if you’re not saving and are telling yourself that it’s because you like working, I think you should think about that some more.